coddra/GStonk/README.md

 ## Disclaimer
 **IMPORTANT!
 Gstonk is a work in progress.
 Anything can change at any moment.**
 Also, not everything is properly tested.
-And the compiler outputs assembly, which can be bothering...
 ## Installation
 Prerequisites:
 - [gcc](https://gcc.gnu.org/)